Healthy Green Goddess Salad Dressing

 How to Store Leftovers

-This bright green dressing is best eaten right away, but you can transfer it to an airtight container and it will keep in the fridge for 3 or 4 days.
+- Fridge.
+Green goddess dressing can be stored in an airtight container in the fridge for 3-4 days.
 The lemon juice in the recipe will slow the oxidation process, so the dressing shouldn’t turn brown during this time.

-You can freeze Healthy Green Goddess Salad Dressing for up to 2 months in a freezer bag or airtight storage container.
+- Freezer.
+You can also freeze it for up to 2 months in a freezer bag or airtight storage container.
 Let it thaw in the refrigerator before using.
 Note that the color will change from bright green to a more muddy green thanks to the veggies oxidizing.

 Green Goddess Salad Dressing